 I was in the throes of writing Devil in Texas, when my Muse went on vacation -- for nine months, mind you.
 Seriously.
-What writer doesn’t know the ending of her novel for nine FREAKING MONTHS?!
+What writer doesn’t know how to write the ending of her Romance novel for nine FREAKING MONTHS?!

 “God hates me,” I whined to my favorite mortal writing goddess (whom we’ll call Claire.)
 “I don’t know the climax!
 I don’t know who’s going to die, who’s going to live, and who’s going to hop the train at the end.
 Heck, I don’t even know where that train is headed!
 I’m so stumped, my middle name is TREE!”